CodeYoga80s/liri-node-app/README.md

   o	npm init -y
 •	Create a .env file and store your API keys in there.
 Then create a key.js file which references your .env file to retrieve the keys.
-•	Through command line, run the following commands to download the app related packages. o	Twitter API
+•	Through command line, run the following commands to download the app related packages.

+  o	Twitter API
     *	npm install twitter

   o	Spotify API
-    *	Npm install  - -save node-spotify-api
+    *	Npm install  --save node-spotify-api

-•	No spaces between the dashes before save o	DotEnv
+  o	DotEnv
     *	Npm add dotenv

+  o	FS
+    *	npm install fs

 USING THE APP:
 Type the following commands for each app: